pmagaz/webpush-notification-server/README.md

 - `index.html` Html file that allows you to send the notification with an specific data/payload using a form field.

-- `register.js` File that register the service worker and will send the webpush subscription to the server.
+- `register.js` File that registers the service worker and will send the webpush subscription to the server.

 - `serviceWorker.js` Service worker itself!